Wild garlic is, quite simply, a fantastic foraged product. Chef’s go wild (quite literally) for this delicious British wild crop each and every year.

 Wild garlic is a fantastic ingredient to cook with.
 The leaves can be used as a herb, boiled as you would a vegetable, or used as a salad leaf.

-They make a fantastic wild garlic pesto when blitzed up in place of basil.
-Or they can make for a sensational wild garlic puree.
+They make a fantastic pesto when blitzed up in place of basil.
+Or they can make for a sensational puree.

 You can wrap them around lamb or fish before grilling to introduce a mild garlic edge.
-Or you can infuse butter with some chopped wild garlic leaves to create a decadent wild garlic butter.
+Or you can infuse butter with some chopped leaves to create a decadent wild garlic butter.

 Just like gull’s eggs, Jersey Royals and Fenland celery, this is a product with a short season.
-So it will pay dividends to work with a supplier who can be first to market and get a bunch of fresh wild garlic in your kitchen before others can.
+So it will pay dividends to work with a supplier who can be first to market and get a fresh bunch of this fantastic product in your kitchen before others can.
 And that’s where First Choice excel.
 We’re regularly first to market with a whole range of specialist and artisan products because of our long-established network of buyers and suppliers around the UK and further afield.

 Get in touch with our team if you would like to discuss us supplying your restaurant.